soil-initiative/stacks/proposals/stacks/Overview.md

 )
 ```

->Here we have assumed that whenever the thread manager transfers control to a thread, its `leafref` is stored into the global variable `$manager`.
-A more sophisticated system &mdash; involving communication channels for example &mdash; would use a different bookkeeping mechanism.
+Here we have assumed that whenever the thread manager transfers control to a thread, its `stackref` is stored into the global variable `$manager`.
+A more sophisticated system&mdash;involving communication channels for example&mdash;would use a different bookkeeping mechanism.

-Note that the `$resume` event does not have a `leafref` in its payload.
+Note that the `$resume` event does not have a `stackref` in its payload.
 This is because the thread manager uses a more advanced stack-switching instruction to resume a thread.

 ### Advanced Stack Switching

-With `stack.switch`, the stack receiving control is always responsible for storing the `leafref` of the stack yielding control.
+With `stack.switch`, the stack receiving control is always responsible for storing the `stackref` of the stack yielding control.
-However, often the stack yielding control is the one that better knows what to do with its own `leafref`.
+However, often the stack yielding control is the one that better knows what to do with its own `stackref`.
 To support this pattern, we provide the instruction:
 ```
-stack.switch_call $func $event : [ti* leafref] -> unreachable
+stack.switch_call $func $event : [ti* stackref] -> unreachable
 ```

-where `event $event : [to*]` and `func $func : [ti* leafref] -> [to*]`.
-I.e., the event does not reference the `leafref` of the yielding stack.
+where `event $event : [to*]` and `func $func : [ti* stackref] -> [to*]`.
+I.e., the event does not reference the `stackref` of the yielding stack.

-This instruction switches control to the given `leafref` but has the receiving stack immediately call `$func` with the given arguments and the `leafref` for the *yielding* stack.
+This instruction switches control to the given `stackref` but has the receiving stack immediately call `$func` with the given arguments *and* the `stackref` for the *yielding* stack.
 When `$func` returns, its result is then used to determine the arguments for the `$event` that the stack is waiting for.

 With this we can use the following events and functions